slapglif/Binance-Bot/README.md

 In order to use this code, you must have a Binance account and API keys.
 You can create an account and generate API keys here: https://www.binance.com/en/register

+## Refactoring Motivation
+The initial implementation of the bot system contained several issues related to code readability, maintainability, and best practices.
+The primary goal of our refactor was to:

+* **Improve code readability**: We broke down complex code blocks into smaller, more manageable functions, making it easier to understand the system's logic and purpose.
+* **Reduce cognitive complexity**: We simplified nested conditions and loops, which helped make the code more approachable and easier to reason about.
+* **Leverage modern Python features**: We introduced the use of f-strings, type annotations, and namedtuples to make the code more expressive and easier to maintain.
+* **Improve error handling**: We addressed potential issues related to list access, making the code more robust and less prone to errors.

 ## Installation
 if you have not already, install python 3.8 or higher and pip, then run the following commands in the terminal:
 `pip install -r requirements.txt`